-Exercise -- especially exercise that works your lungs and heart -- has many benefits for those with chronic obstructive pulmonary disease (COPD).
+Exercise – especially exercise that works your lungs and heart – has many benefits for people who have COPD.
 Exercise can:

-- Improve how well your body uses oxygen, which is important, because people with COPD use more energy to breathe than other people do
+- Improve how well your body uses oxygen.
+That’s important because people with COPD use more energy to breathe than other people do.

-- Decrease your symptoms and improve your breathing
+- Ease your symptoms and improve your breathing

 - Strengthen your heart, lower your blood pressure, and improve your circulation